Ageing and Radiant Skin (& random thoughts of a recent 40 year old).

 Do you ever think of ageing?
 (I do!
 I turned 40 this week- Wow, how did that happen?
 I’m still 29 in my head).
 When you reach the 40’s, there is a tendency to overthink this transitional period of life (cue mid-life crisis thoughts- its real people, just try ask anyone over 40!)

-Society endeavors (not so subtly) to put constraints on us as women to look a certain way, feel a certain way, conform to the ‘apparent’ norm and image of beauty.
-Ageing, especially in women is not embraced kindly (how on earth can we have radiant skin and still be ageing?)
+Society endeavours (not so subtly) to put constraints on us as women to look a certain way, feel a certain way, conform to the ‘apparent’ norm and image of beauty.
+Ageing, especially in women is not embraced kindly (how on earth can we have radiant skin and still be ageing?

 I can safely say (now) that the older I get, the more beautiful I ‘feel’ as I embrace those frown lines and happy smile lines (& yes I still have slight insecurities about some parts of my body, but I try not to entertain such thoughts, I see no point).

 The 100 year book by Lynda Gratton & Andrew Scott (phenomenal book by the way!) stresses the point of the impact of how we live today and how we are all living and working in the age of longevity.
 Some of us may live to be 80-100 years old (imagine that!)
 This book offer a plethora of paradigm shifts we must approach to life and the work life balance in order to secure a healthier us for this social media age.
 Norm transitions of school, work , retire paradigms were challenged.
 There is a new way to preserve our 'age' and still look good and live life to the fullest potential (I highly recommend this book).